Orders in the F-35 programme (JSF)

 Dutch position in the aircraft industry

 Dutch suppliers have already been awarded contracts worth more than € 1 billion.
 This strengthens the Netherlands’ position in the international aircraft industry.

 Companies contribute to the F-35

 Companies must pay the state 2% of the annual turnover they earn from the F-35 contracts they are awarded.
-Eighty-three Dutch companies and institutions are now participating in the programme.
+More than 90 Dutch companies and institutions are now participating in the programme.